-Many folks charged with drunk driving face stiffer penalties than just paying a fine and covering court costs.
-The fact is, these are criminal charges.
-You need to take these charges seriously.
+People charged with drunk driving face harsher penalties than simply paying a fine and covering court costs.
+The fact is, these are criminal charges, and it’s important to take these charges seriously.
 Michigan has some of the most strict DUI laws and penalties in the entire United States.
 In certain cases, these penalties may even include jail time.

-But, as with any other criminal charge, if you are charged with DUI or OWI, you are presumed innocent until proven guilty.
+As with any other criminal charge, if you are charged with DUI or OWI, you are presumed innocent until proven guilty.
 If guilt is established (usually through your own plea or after a jury trial), the penalty in Michigan depends on the exact charge, as well as on any aggravating circumstances (such as the presence of an open bottle of liquor in the car) and whether you cooperated with the police.
-See our other blog, Drunk Driving – A Summary.
+You can refer to our Michigan DUI guide for more information.

 Will You Serve Time in Jail?